GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

 !!! question "Exercise"

-    View the parameters for the `christopher-hakkaart/nf-core-demo` pipeline using the command line:
+    View the parameters for the `nf-core/demo` pipeline using the command line:

     ??? success "Solution"

-        The `christopher-hakkaart/nf-core-demo` pipeline parameters can be printed using the `run` command and the `--help` option:
+        The `nf-core/demo` pipeline parameters can be printed using the `run` command and the `--help` option:

         ```bash
-        nextflow run christopher-hakkaart/nf-core-demo -r main --help
+        nextflow run nf-core/demo -r 1.0.0 --help
         ```

+        !!! tip "Revision flag"

+            Including the `-r` flag with a specific revision ensures that you are always running the same version of the pipeline, which is important for reproducibility.

 ### Parameters in the command line